 - Once you are ready to place your order online, we recommend that you consider making a reservation for extra straws.
 This is to ensure that you have enough sperm for your entire fertility treatment – and for possible future siblings.
 Read more about reservations.

 - We also recommend that you check the legislation in your country of treatment, since some countries only permit treatment with certain types of donors (Non-ID Release or ID Release).
 Your clinic or healthcare professional will be able to advise you on this.
-You can also contact Cryos Customer Service who will be happy to assist you.
+You can also contact Cryos Customer Care who will be happy to assist you.